dennisppaul/CIID-ITP2024/PROGRAMMING_BLOCK.md

 - TOPIC: custom classes
 - ASSIGNMENT: design a `Ball` class with properties for position and speed.
 Create multiple instances and make them move independently.

-- ASSIGNMENT: make a doodle pad trace mouse movement with two different stroke sizes
+- OPTIONAL_ASSIGNMENT: make a doodle pad trace mouse movement with two different stroke sizes
-- ASSIGNMENT: create a program where you draw bouncing shapes using a class stored in an array
+- OPTIONAL_ASSIGNMENT: create a program where you draw bouncing shapes using a class stored in an array

 - END_OF_DAY_ASSIGNMENT: create an interactive sketch with multiple custom classes, including dynamic behavior ( e.g a mini ecosystem of bouncing objects ).